joshbegley/nyt-latest/previous.md

 `The men face criminal trespassing charges after they climbed over the glass wall of the observation deck of the city landmark and jumped from the ledge Friday evening.`\
 https://www.nytimes.com/2026/07/26/us/seattle-space-needle-base-jumpers.html

-**Man Charged in Death of 12-Year-Old Boy Who Was Struck by Stray Bullet**\
+**A 12-Year-Old Biked to Buy a Ball.
+He Was Killed by a Stray Bullet.**\
-`The boy, the son of a retired detective sergeant, died near his Bronx home after he was struck by the bullet from a gun fired during a brawl nearby, according to law enforcement officials.`\
+`Jacob Freytes, the son of a retired detective sergeant, died near his Bronx home after he was struck by the bullet from a gun fired during a brawl, law enforcement officials said.`\
 https://www.nytimes.com/2026/07/26/nyregion/boy-killed-bronx-shooting-arrest.html

 **Brasil niega las visas a funcionarios de EE.
 UU. que buscaban cuestionar el sistema electoral**\